 Specs

-60 Hz refresh rate makes this bi-ocular an all-in-one package for hunters/navigators and adventurers.
+The 60 Hz refresh rate adds to the versatility of this bi-ocular, making it an all-in-one package for hunters, navigators, and adventurers alike.

-This bi-ocular provides you with a beautiful AMOLED SVGA display which you can save in the internal memory of the bi-ocular.
+This bi-ocular boasts a beautiful AMOLED SVGA display, where you can save images and videos directly to the internal memory of the device.

 6. Pulsar Accolade PL77411 Thermal Binoculars